Afghanistan: UK's Kabul evacuation ends today, says military

 The UK's evacuation of civilians from Afghanistan will end on Saturday, Chief of the Defence Staff Gen Sir Nick Carter has said.

-He told Radio 4's Today programme it had been "heartbreaking" that they had not been able to bring everybody out.
+He told Radio 4's Today programme it was "heartbreaking" that they had not been able to bring everybody out.

 A mass airlift has been under way at Kabul airport since Taliban militants overran the capital this month.